Our guide to working in Ireland, the job market and employment permits

 If you have a Critical Skills Employment Permit, your de-facto partner or spouse can request working rights in Ireland by applying for a Stamp 1G IRP.
 Whereas, dependants can apply for a Dependant Employment Permit.

 If you have a different type of work permit, your family members will need their own employment permits if they want to work in Ireland.
 They will need to apply for a specific work permit and the job they take must match the criteria for that permit.
-Further details on the types of employment permits they can choose from can be found here.

 Ready to apply for your employment permit?